-Sales tax is due when you purchase a motor vehicle for use in Idaho.
+Sales tax is due when you buy a motor vehicle to use in Idaho.
 For Idaho sales and use tax purposes, a motor vehicle is defined as a car, bus, truck, motor home, or on-highway motorcycle that's required to be registered for use on public roads.
-Vehicles such as snowmobiles, boats, ATVs, UTVs, and motorcycles intended for off-road use are not considered motor vehicles as they apply to Idaho sales and use tax.
+Vehicles such as snowmobiles, boats, ATVs, UTVs, and motorcycles intended for off-road use aren't considered motor vehicles and not all exemptions from sales and use tax apply.

-If an Idaho resident purchases an item outside of the state, tax is due (with credit given for taxes you may have paid to another state) on the fair market value at the time it is brought back into Idaho.
+If an Idaho resident buys a vehicle outside of the state, use tax is due (with credit given for taxes paid to another state) on the fair market value at the time it enters Idaho.

 A sale means any transfer of title to tangible personal property, either through monetary payment, barter, or exchange of goods or services.
 The sale occurs when a title passes from a seller to a buyer.
 Unless otherwise agreed, a motor vehicle title passes to the buyer when the seller delivers the goods, even if a title document is delivered at a different time or place.

 - ST-104-MV, Idaho Sales Tax Exemption Certificate - Vehicle/Vessel

 - ST-133, Sales Tax Exemption Certificate - Transfer Affidavit

 - ST-102, Use Tax Exemption Certificate New Resident or Military